Shivter14/Shivtanium/README.md

 That's the reason why you need a SSTFS file for it to boot.
 An SSTFS file can contain applications, assets, and all kinds of stuff
 - Shivtanium Applications have the `.sst` extension
-- Sprites have the `.spr` extension
+- Sprites with normal ASCII art have the `.spr` extension
 ### How does SSTFS work?
 An SSTFS file contains *File headers* to seperate files.
 Here is an example of a filesystem with 2 files: